What Sea Turtles Can Teach Us About Venture Capital Diversification

 How to Survive and Thrive in Venture Investing

-Check out my white paper, How Many Eggs in a Venture Capitalist’s Dozen?, for an in-depth examination of how making many bets and spreading them widely is the best way to survive and thrive in venture investing.
+Check out a recent white paper from Castor Ventures Partner Cainon Coates, titled How Many Eggs in a Venture Capitalist’s Dozen?, for an in-depth examination of how making many bets and spreading them widely is the best way to survive and thrive in venture investing.

 ABOUT THE AUTHOR